GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most programming languages contain good parts and bad parts.
-I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
+> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
 >
-> ~ *Douglas Crockford*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts